alexshadowolex/Spotify-Bot/README.md

 You will get a detailed explanation of the properties later.
 For now, we only need to change 1 property:<br>
 Go into the file data\properties\twitchBotConfig.properties.
 There you have the entry "channel_name" -> remove everything after the "=" and add your twitch-channel name.
 <br><br>
-#### Setup Spotify Token
+#### Set Up Spotify Token
-Now we need to setup the spotify token.
+Now we need to set up the spotify token.
 Execute the latest version of SetupToken.jar.
 Two things will happen: A Browser Tab opens and following window will be visible:<br>
 ![setupToken.png](images/setupToken.png)
 <br>
 Go into the browser tab.
 It has the website of the redirect URI open, example.com.
 In the URL, you will see following text:<br>